wavesplatform/waves-lessons/lessons/EN/How Waves Works/e. What is A Smart Account And Setting Account Script/lesson.md

 ### Requirements ###

-To make your account a smart account, send a [set script transaction](#setting-script-transaction).<br>
+To make your account a smart account, send a [set script transaction](#setting-script-transaction).
 The transaction fee for setting the script is 0.01 WAVES.

 ### Limitations ###

-Any account may have only one script attached to it.<br>
+Any account may have only one script attached to it.
-“Detaching” a script from a smart account or replacing it with a new one is possible only if the "old" script doesn't forbid it. <br>
+“Detaching” a script from a smart account or replacing it with a new one is possible only if the "old" script doesn't forbid it.

 ### Set Script Transaction ###